robfitzgerald/mcts/README.md

 - MCTS is an online anytime search and so for performance, it has been implemented using mutable semantics
 - operations in MCTS2 have been implemented as extension methods
 - state representation is a BitSet (see [bitboard](https://en.wikipedia.org/wiki/Bitboard))
-- specialized class representation for Leaf + Branch1 nodes
+- memory-specialized class representation for Leaf + Branch1 nodes and cost observations

 License: MIT